Revision note.We have updated our photo files and added photos of Old Swing-Master 14, 24, and 25, among others.

 After the Cooley single and the closedown of Old Swing-Master, Egmont Sonderling was effectively out of the record business.
 In November 1950, his new business direction became public when he opened radio station WOPA in the Chicago suburb of Oak Park.

-His United Broadcasting Studio was still doing steady business recording for independent labels in 1950.
-But in 1951 its output slowed down, leading to one pop release on Master with just the matrix numbers on each side (since Elaine Rodgers was one of the vocalists, we have commented on this single on our Chance page), and we have not seen any records with matrix numbers in a UB52-000 series.
+Sonderling's United Broadcasting Studio was still doing steady business recording for independent labels in 1950.
+In 1951 its output slowed down, leading to one pop release on Master with just the matrix numbers on each side (since Elaine Rodgers was one of the vocalists, we have commented on this single on our Chance page).
+The next year was slower still; around the end of 1952 there was one Master (by pianist Ronnie Orland) that just carried its matrix numbers (UB52-563 and 564).
+The Orland session was dealt to Rondo.

-Recently, another maroon-label Master has surfaced—a polka band record with one Bud Beek as the leader.
-More to follow if we are able to find it out.
+Recently, another maroon-label Master has surfaced—a polka band record with Buddy Beek (a Milwaukee-based musician) as the leader.
+More to follow if we can see enough of it to read the numbers.

 In later years, Sonderling concentrated on his Sonderling Broadcasting Corporation (we are indebted to his obituary in the New York Times for details).
 At its peak, the Sonderling operation included 11 radio stations in major markets, a TV station (WAST, the CBS affiliate in Albany, New York), and a movie theater chain in New York and the New England States that included 55 screens.
 In 1974, Sonderling Broadcasting's Black-oriented radio stations were located in Chicago, New York City, Washington, DC, Memphis (he had acquired the legendary WDIA), and Oakland.
 In 1980, most of Sonderling Broadcasting was sold to the Viacom conglomerate.
 Sonderling retained two radio stations in Chicago and the movie theater chain, but in 1987 he sold his remaining holdings and retired to the wealthy enclave of Bal Harbour, Florida.
 Egmont Sonderling died on July 22, 1997, at a cancer center in Miami.